sebastienrousseau/dotfiles/docs/README.md

 heroText: Simply designed to fit your shell life
 home: true
 lang: en-GB
-metaTitle: About Dotfiles - Dotfiles (UK)
+metaTitle: Dotfiles (United Kingdom)
 permalink: /
 subtitle: Bash configuration files for macOS, Linux and Windows.
 Tailored to your needs and at your service
 tagline: Bash configuration files for macOS, Linux and Windows.
 Tailored to your needs and at your service
-title: About Dotfiles - Dotfiles (UK)
+title: Dotfiles (United Kingdom)
 actionText: Read more →
 actionLink: /about/
 features: